Make-School-Courses/FEW-2.4-Native-Development-with-JavaScript/Lessons/Lesson-05.md

 # FEW 2.4 class 5 - Native Components Part 1

-Mobile is the land of small screens in portrait orientation.
-This is a different environment from the desktop.
-Building mobile apps require developers to think different to work with the limited space.
+Mobile is the land of small screens in portrait orientation, tall and narrow.
+This is a different environment from the desktop where screens are large and wide.
+Building mobile apps require developers to think differently to make applications that work in small spaces.

 ## Learning Objectives

 - Display data on mobile (lots of data on a small screen)
-- Differentiate list view and scrollview and their use cases
+- Differentiate list view and scrollView and their use cases
 - Use a FlatList

 ## ScrollView vs ListView